pcda17/pcda17.github.io/week-3.md

     lifespans_1880s

 Now that we have a list of valid integers, all we need to do is calculate the mean.
 Below we divide the sum of the list (which we cast as a float) by its length to get 72.65 years.

     float(sum(lifespans_1880s)) / len(lifespans_1880s)

 That format is a bit verbose for a simple task like this, so to make life easier we’ll use the Python package `NumPy`.
-Open a new terminal window and enter the following to install it.
+We can install NumPy in one of two ways.

     pip install -U --user numpy

 Once it’s installed, switch back to Jupyter and try this alternative.